seatuna/boston-liquor-license-tracker/README.md

 In partnership with the restaurant advocacy group [Offsite Hospitality](https://www.getoffsite.com/), Code for Boston is working to create a mapping and visualization tool that tracks the distribution of these liquor licenses, increasing transparency and enabling equitable access to these licenses by aspiring restaurateurs.

-We are looking for product managers, GIS and data visualization experts, visual and content designers, UX researchers, data wranglers, and web developers to help us make this project a success
+We are looking for product managers, GIS and data visualization experts, visual and content designers, UX researchers, data wranglers, web developers, accessibility experts, and translators to help us make this project a success

 #### Project Leadership on CfB Slack:

 - @Curt Project Lead
 - @Nick Korn Project Sponsor
 - @Will CfB Core Team
+- @Griffin Barrows Design Lead
+- @Matt Clarke Tech Lead

 ## Contents